Degree and Program Definitions

-For the definition of a second/dual degree and concurrent degree please see Sections Dual/Concurrent Degree Requirements.
+For the definition of a second/dual degree and concurrent degree please see below.

 A Bachelor of Arts degree usually encompasses an array of courses drawn from the liberal arts disciplines.
 The degree is intended to create a well-rounded program of study and should give students a broad perspective of the world through the study of diverse topics.

 A Bachelor of Science degree has a strong focus of study within the STEM fields (science, technology, engineering, and mathematics), or the applied sciences (social, behavioral, and health sciences).
-The degree emphasizes technical knowledge and scientific methodologies, including professional and practice-based skills learning, along with the requirement of a strong general education program in the Dearborn Discovery Core, it also requires students to think broadly about their education.
-At a minimum, a Bachelor of Science degree shall have at least 60 credit hours of coursework (at least 20 credit hours of which are in upper-level courses 300 or above) within the sciences and mathematics disciplines.
+The degree emphasizes technical knowledge and scientific methodologies, including professional and practice-based skills learning, along with the requirement of a strong general education program in the Dearborn Discovery Core.
+Individual programs of study and majors define their own specific requirements for the degree.
+At a minimum, a Bachelor of Science degree shall have at least 40 credit hours of coursework (at least 20 credit hours of which are in upper-level courses 300 or above) in specified STEM or applied sciences fields.

 A concentration is a structured plan of study within a major.
 The number of credit hours required for a concentration varies, but is included within the required credit hours for the major.
 If successfully achieved, the concentration appears on a student’s official transcript.

 A minor is an approved, coherent concentration of academic study in a single discipline, involving at least 12 hours in courses numbered 300 or above in a particular area of study.
 Minors are recorded on students' transcripts at the time the petition is granted.

 Students in most majors may pursue one or more minors and, upon successful completion of the prescribed course work, have that accomplishment officially recognized on their transcript through established verification procedures that all requirements for the minor have been met and the college of the student's major allows the official recognition of the minor.

 Certain major and minor combinations may be deemed inappropriate either by the college or department of the major or minor.
-Courses taken as part of a minor may not count toward both the major degree and the minor.
+Courses taken as part of a minor may not count toward both a major degree and a minor.
 Courses taken as cognates can, however, be counted towards the requirements for a minor.

-A single disciplinary minor requires a minimum of 12 credit hours of upper-level coursework.
-No more than three credit hours of transfer credit, field placements, internships, seminars, S/E-graded courses, and independent study/research may be applied to any 12 credit hour minor.
-Note that a few interdisciplinary majors do not offer minors.
+No more than three credit hours of transfer credit, field placements, internships, seminars, S/E-graded courses, and independent study/research may be applied to a minor.

 A minimum grade point average (GPA) of 2.00 is required in the courses applied to a minor.
 The grades (including E’s) in all upper-level courses in the discipline of the minor will be reflected in the minor GPA.
 Courses elected pass/fail (P/F) cannot be used in a minor.
 Courses used in a minor cannot dually be used in a major.